thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-1/09-form-validation.desc.md

 - When does a form/input have a property of $touched?
 What class accompanies this property?
 - What does blurred mean? (research the `blur` event)

+### Exercise 2

-#### For the next set of questions, assume that you have a form with a name="quizForm"
+For the next set of questions, assume that you have a form with a name="quizForm"

 - Create a text input with a name of "question" and give it a validation of "required".
 If it is $valid add a class of "valid"
 - For your text input with a name of question, add a paragraph tag with the text "please enter a valid question" if the input is not valid